amihaiemil/amihaiemil.github.io/_posts/2017-03-11-cms-for-clientside.markdown

 For instance I once had this setup for a [JSF](https://en.wikipedia.org/wiki/JavaServer_Faces) app and all the server-side UI components had to be designed as custom XHTML tags.
-Someone would make the HTML page in the CMS, I would give them the tag ``<dynamic:element/>`` and they would simply add it in the source wherever the component needed to appear.
+Someone would make the HTML page in the CMS, I would give them the tag ``<dynamic:element/>`` and they would simply add it in the source wherever the component had to appear.